Skip to main content

 How to choose

 If the need is recurring or hard to predict, a line of credit usually costs the least over time because you only pay on the balance you draw.
 If it's a single defined expense, a short-term loan is cleaner.
 If you need cash in days or can't yet clear a bank credit bar, revenue-based financing trades a higher cost for speed and flexible approval.
 If unpaid invoices are the real problem, factoring targets that directly.
-ClearValue Lending evaluates your file and routes it to the one lender partner whose underwriting fits.
+ClearValue Lending evaluates your file and routes it to the funding partners whose underwriting fits.

 Sources